ismael1222/YARPM/README.md

-# YARPM
+# YARPM (ON HOLD)

 Yet Another Rich Presence Manager, duh.

-This time it works, not like the others 😒
+~~This time it works, not like the others 😒~~

+I Have Become What I Swore to Destroy

+## newz

+Bad news people. discord's SDK is for Javascript. and uhh, this doesn't use javascript that way

+What this means? the project will be on hold while i develop a lib for comms between c++ and discord

+But hey, this project was "Let's see what can  do with c++" and this obstacle is just another step on discovering my capabilities.

+What can you do:

+If you know c++, you could throw an eye at the new repo ill do for the lib.

 ## Backstory